SmithcS/linux-sysadmin-interview-questions/README.md

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
 * Why we must choose you?
 * What function does DNS play on a network?
+> DNS takes domain names that we understand (for example, smithsopp.com) and turns them into internet IP addresses (and vice versa).
 * What is HTTP?
+> Hyper Text Transfer Protocol (HTTP) is a client-server Application layer protocol, and the primary protocol used for data communication on the WWW.
 * What is an HTTP proxy and how does it work?
+> An HTTP proxy is an intermediate connection (sometimes another server) between a client and a server that allows communication between the two without stictly requiring them to share identities.
+Proxies work by having the client send all its requests to the proxy, which will forward the request to the server.
+Responses from the server are returned to the client in the same way.
 * Describe briefly how HTTPS works.
+> HTTPS is a secure version of the HTTP protocol.
+Secure communication is acheived by using transmissions using TLS (formerly SSL).
+TLS is a cryptographic protocol that provides confidentiality and data integrity through key exchanges and certificates.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
+> Simple Mail Transfer Protocol (SMTP) is the internet standard for email transmissions.
+A typical transmission may go like this:
+> *MAIL* command, specifies the return address
+> *RCPT* command, specifies the recipient address
+> *DATA* command, signals incoming message text to SMTP server
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
+> Redundant Array of Idependent Disks (RAID) is a technology used to increase the reliability and/or performance of data storage.
+RAID comes in different levels, each with their own strengths and intended use cases.
+> RAID0 (Striping) - Data is split into blocks and further split across disks in the array.
+This allows for great I/O performance, as each drive can independently read or write from a block in the RAID.
+Ideal for non-critical data being written to and read often.
+> RAID1 (Mirroring) - Data is mirrored between drives for redundancy.
+This is ideal for critical data, as there is no longer a single point of failure.
+> RAID5 (Striping with Parity) - Similar to RAID0, data is split into blocks across drives.
+Each drive will also have an additional parity block, containing a checksum of data written from a different drive.
+This allows lost data to be rewritten from information in the parity block, and allows for at most 1 drive failure. i
+> RAID10 (Mirroring and Striping) - A combination of RAID1 and RAID 0.
+Data is split into blocks and further split across disks in the array, each disk is also mirrored.
+This means that you reap the benefits of both RAID1 and RAID0 configurations, with the downside being half of all drive capacity is spent on mirroring data.
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.